 I had less than one year of experience in the NICU before boarding a plane on a one-way ticket to London.
 I spent nearly a year working in a neonatal unit in Edinburgh, Scotland, an experience that changed my entire life.
 Out of that experience, I found myself back in Southern California, on the floor of one of the most prestigious children’s hospitals in Southern California.
 I have a deep sense of respect for the facility, which is committed to providing the highest quality of medical care to children.
 The state-of-the-art facility offers primary and specialty care clinics, over 100 programs and services, a pediatric residency program, and four centers of excellence.

-On Sunday, August 27th, 2017, I will be joining over 500 people committed to supporting the efforts of CHOC Children’s at the 25th annual CHOC Walk in the Park.
+On Sunday, August 26th, 2018, I will be joining over 14,000 people committed to supporting the efforts of CHOC Children’s at the 28th annual CHOC Walk in the Park.
 Presented by Disneyland, CHOC Walk is a 5K walk through Disneyland, Disney California Adventure and Downtown Disney to help raise funds for research and services at CHOC Children’s.
 The money raised during CHOC Walk is used for health care programs, education, and research specifically benefitting the children in the community served by CHOC Children’s.
-This will be my first year walking and I am excited to share with you details about how you can get involved and help support the incredible efforts of a facility that is near to my heart.
+This will be my second year walking and I am excited to share with you details about how you can get involved and help support the incredible efforts of a facility that is near to my heart.

 Where: Disneyland Resort (Opening Ceremony at Main Street U.S.A. at 6:15 am)